Empower Minds, Heal Naturally

 AIAMG Overview

-The Institute for Advanced Naturopathic and Integrative Medicine Education (AIAMG), an Ecclesial Academy under C D Institute of Learning, stands as a pioneering Filipino-American postgraduate medical school dedicated to university-standard training in naturopathic and integrative medicine.
-As an Open University, it offers an academic pathway from Doctor of Naturopathy (ND) to Doctor of Naturopathic Medicine (NMD), with a major in Conventional Integrative Medicine.
+The Institute for Advanced Naturopathic and Integrative Medicine Education (AIAMG), an Academy under C D Institute of Learning, stands as a pioneering Filipino-American postgraduate medical school dedicated to university-standard training in naturopathic and integrative medicine.
+As an Open University, it offers an academic pathway from Doctor of Naturopathy (ND) to Doctor of Integrative Medicine, with a major in Conventional Integrative Medicine.

 Academic Rigor and Ladderized Progression